- Potassium is a mineral that is essential for all of the body's functions.

-Potassium is a mineral that is found in a wide variety of plants, meats and drinks.
+Potassium is found in a wide variety of plants, meats and drinks.

-Potassium is also an ingredient used in some salt substitutes that people take to replace salt in their diet.
-If you have kidney disease or take some medications, your potassium levels may be too high, so it is important to talk to your doctor before you take a salt substitute.
+Potassium is also an ingredient used in some salt substitutes that people take to replace sodium in their diet.
+If you have kidney disease or take certain medicines, your potassium levels may be too high, so it is important to talk to your doctor before using a salt substitute.

 How much potassium do I need?

 The amount of potassium you need depends on your age, stage of life and whether you have any medical conditions.

 Having too little or too much potassium in the body can affect your health.
 This rarely happens only due to your diet.
 Most healthy people get enough potassium (and not too much) through their diet alone.